 You can read more about what burglar alarm installers recommended to us, as well as how their advice varied, on our burglar alarm and installation page.

-In addition to a receiving centre being made aware your alarm going off, this type of contract means the police will also be contacted by the receiving centre.
+In addition to a receiving centre being made aware your alarm is going off, this type of contract means the police will also be contacted by the receiving centre.
 If you would like this kind of contract, it's important to check that the company is registered with the local police force.

 When your alarm goes off, two indicators within the house, such as a door contact and a sensor, must both have been triggered to warrant police call out.
 This is to avoid false alarms wasting police time.
-The Metropolitan Police says that a massive 92% of all alarm activations nationally in recent years have been false alarms.
+The Metropolitan Police say that a massive 92% of all alarm activations nationally in recent years have been false alarms.

 If your system has three false alarms (four in Scotland) in 12 months, you’re struck off the police register, and they won’t respond if the alarm goes off.

 It's worth noting that paying for this service won't guarantee the police will come out.
-One police officer we spoke to, DCI Taylor, said that whether police go to your home and how quickly depends on what other incidents are happening and what other resources are available: ‘If we’re fairly certain there’s someone in the premises, it’s a higher priority.’
+One police officer we spoke to, DCI Taylor, said that whether police go to your home - and how quickly - depends on what other incidents are happening and what other resources are available.
+‘If we’re fairly certain there’s someone in the premises, it’s a higher priority.’